thomasWeise/moptipy/README.md

   In other words, each line contains a key, followed by `: `, followed by the value.
   The keys can be hierarchically structured in scopes, for example `a.b` and `a.c` indicate two keys `b` and `c` that belong to scope `a`.
 - *Raw text* sections contain text without a general or a priori structure, e.g., the string representation of the best solutions found.

+In all the above sections, all the character `#` is removed from output.
+The character `#` indicates a starting comment and can only be written by the routines dedicated to produce comments.

 ##### The Section `PROGRESS`